dingxianzhong/play-verl/README.md

 # VERL Experiments with Qwen Models

-This repository contains a collection of experiments, reproducible scripts, performance logs, and insights from running **VERL** (Volcengine Reinforcement Learning) with **Qwen2.5-0.5B** and **Qwen2-7B-Instruct** on the **GSM8K** dataset using 8×A100-80GB GPUs.
+This repository contains reproducible training scripts, benchmarking results, and insights from running **VERL** (Volcengine Reinforcement Learning) with **Qwen2.5-0.5B** and **Qwen2-7B-Instruct** on the **GSM8K** dataset using 8×H100-80GB GPUs.

-The goal is to explore PPO and GRPO training in VERL, evaluate throughput and memory usage under different rollout and parallelization configurations, and prepare meaningful contributions for the VERL community.
+The objective is to explore PPO and GRPO training in VERL, evaluate trade-offs across different configurations.

 ---

-## 🔍 Project Overview
+## 🔍 Overview

-VERL (https://github.com/volcengine/verl) is a flexible and scalable RL training framework with modular rollout and training backends.
-This repo demonstrates:
+VERL ([https://github.com/volcengine/verl](https://github.com/volcengine/verl)) is a modular, high-performance RL training framework.
+This repo shows:

-- How to train large language models (LLMs) using PPO and GRPO in VERL.
+* How to fine-tune LLMs with PPO and GRPO in VERL
-- Performance tuning across configurations (rollout.n, TP, KL types).
+* How rollout size, token length, offloading, and TP affect memory, throughput, and reward
-- Efficient multi-GPU training using FSDP and vLLM.
+* How to optimize VERL for different resource constraints (e.g., min-memory vs. high-throughput)
-- Contribution-ready training scripts and engineering extensions.
+* Scripts to run the experiments.

 ---